TN 20 (06-18)

 b.
 Drug or alcohol abuse (DAA) treatment or rehabilitation centers

-Residents of DAA treatment centers or rehabilitation programs are generally considered one-person households unless their children live at the center or facility.
+Residents of DAA treatment centers or rehabilitation programs are generally considered individual households unless their children live at the center or facility.
 If the children live at the center or facility with the resident, include the children as members of the household for SNAP purposes.
 These residents generally apply for SNAP using an authorized representative whom the DAA center employs.

 c.
 Public or private non-profit group living facility